jerryagenyi/slack-rag/README.md

 # AI-Powered Slackbot (slack-rag)

 A general-purpose AI-powered Slackbot that monitors channels for updates, summarizes them using LLMs, and stores them in a vector database for future reference and retrieval.
+This project can be adapted for any organization using Slack.

 **Current Implementation:** This project is currently being customized for [SkillUp Life](https://www.skilledup.life) to create a Slack integration that monitors daily team updates, summarizes them using AI, and makes the knowledge searchable through vector embeddings.
+However, the architecture is designed to be easily adaptable to other organizations and use cases.

 ## Overview